-5. Simulations
+5 Simulations

-All simulations involve generating gamma-distributed frailties, bivariate lifetimes, censoring, and truncation times, as well as the inclusion of a cured fraction in the study population.
-We will try to mimic the characteristics of the Swedish twin data that we analyzed in the previous example.
-A total of 6500 twin pairs are simulated, a number which is reduced by the truncation process to a final sample size of around 5700 twin pairs.
+All simulations involve generating gamma-distributed frailties, bivariate lifetimes, censoring and truncation times as well as the inclusion of a cured fraction in the study population.
+We will try to mimic the characteristics of the Swedish twin data which we analyzed in the previous example.
+A total of 6,500 twin pairs are simulated, a number which is reduced by the truncation process to a final sample size of around 5,700 twin pairs.
 Samples are generated as follows:

-- Generate frailty variables using independent gammadistributed random variables. - Generate bivariate lifetimes given the frailties using $S(t | Z) = e^{-Z\alpha/\beta(e^{\beta t}-1)}$. - Define cured individuals by using a random variable. - The censored (bivariate) lifetimes are generated by using the year 2000 as the end of the study. - Birth years are generated by using a uniform distribution on [1886,1925] to mimic the truncation pattern. - The year of truncation is 1958.
+- Generate frailty variables using independent gamma-distributed random variables. - Generate lifetimes given the frailties using $S(t|Z) = e^{-Z\frac{\alpha}{\beta}(e^{\beta t}-1)}$. - Define cured individuals by using a random variable. - The censored (bivariate) lifetimes are generated by using the year 2000 as the end of the study. - Birth years are generated by using a uniform distribution on [1886,1925] to mimic the truncation pattern.
+The year of truncation is 1958.

-The simulated data were generated assuming independence between the susceptibility status of the partners (second column in Table 1), but in the estimation procedure, the more general model with a dependent susceptibility status was applied (third column in Table 1).
-The simulation program was written using the GAUSS language.
-We simulated 1000 data sets.
+The simulated data were generated assuming independence between the susceptibility status of the partners (second column in Table 2), but in the estimation procedure the more general model with a dependent susceptibility status was applied (third column in Table 2).
+We simulated 1,000 data sets.